The Man Who Invented

 Thomas John Scuitto, the inventor of the WYLE Scientific, is finally being recognized

-as the intellectual and creative genius behind the world's first transistorized desktop computer.
+as the intellectual and creative genius behind one of the world's first commercial transistorized desktop computers.

 (BELOW)